rahmanmd1/ExploreMars/README.md

 # Explore Mars

-A simple Spring Boot application to demonstrate CRUD operations
+A simple Spring Boot application to demonstrate CRUD operations with Spring JPA Data.
+This is a basic application to  demnostrate how Spring JPA data provides n number of out of the box methods to support CRUD operations.

 ## Getting Started